ericktokuda/pinheiros-graph/README.md

 # Drawing graph from Pinheiros
 Graph from pinheiros

-The graph of Pinheiros can be loaded from `data/`
+The graph of Pinheiros can be loaded from `data/`.
+Be G(V, E) such that n(V)=nV and n(E)=nE
- * `nodes` is a Nx2 list of coordinates
+ * `nodes` is a nVx2 list of coordinates
- * `edges` is a Ex2 list of lists, where each element represent the start node id, the end node id, and a list of intermediary segments
+ * `edges` is a nEx2 list of lists, where each element represent the start node id, the end node id, and a list of intermediary segments